The first Cardio-Oncology Program in South Texas

 - Early cardiac testing and regular monitoring, to help prevent cardiac complications for patients being treated with anthracyclines, radiation or molecular targeted therapies.

-- If patients with previous cancer problems need cancer treatment, our program allows for an early identification adjustment of cardiovascular therapy and closer monitoring to match the clinical course of each patient.
+- If patients with previous cardiovascular problems need cancer treatment, our program allows for an early identification adjustment of cardiovascular therapy and closer monitoring to match the clinical course of each patient.

 Enhancing cancer treatment with predictive cardiac monitoring

 Our goal is to enhance cancer care, including the effectiveness of treatment, through predictive and preventive cardiac monitoring.
-The Cardio-Oncology Program at Methodist Healthcare uses cardiac monitoring for:
+The Cardio-Oncology Program at the Methodist Heart Institute uses cardiac monitoring for:

 - Early detection of patients at risk for cardiotoxicity—a condition where damage to the heart has occurred as a result of chemotherapy or other medications